Container Environment

 IPv6 Support

-Galaxy supports IPv6 for apps on the Professional plan.
-Enable it in your app's Settings page, then configure DNS at your domain registrar.
+Galaxy supports IPv6 for apps on paid plans.
+Upgrade it in your app's Plans page, then configure DNS at your domain registrar.

 IPv6 helps future-proof your app as IPv4 addresses become scarcer.